 Clauses that attempt to obligate the contracting officer or an appeals board to decide questions that do not arise between the Government and the prime contractor, or that are not cognizable under the clause at 52.233-1, Disputes.
 (FAR 44.203(c))

 The CO can approve:

-Clauses giving the subcontractor the right of indirect appeal to an agency board of contract appeals if the subcontractor is affected by a dispute between the Government and the prime contractor.
+Clauses give the subcontractor the right of indirect appeal to an agency board of contract appeals if the subcontractor is affected by a dispute between the Government and the prime contractor.
 Indirect appeal means an assertion by the subcontractor of the prime contractor’s right to appeal or the prosecution of an appeal by the prime contractor on the subcontractor’s behalf.
 The clause may also provide that the prime contractor and subcontractor shall be equally bound by the contracting officer’s or board’s decision.
 (FAR 44.203(c))

-The subtle trap to avoid:
+The subtle trap to avoid with contract adjustments: